-Work’s frenetic, with a haphazard project that rarely affords me time to think, much less work on the deliverables I’m assigned; my grandpa lost his battle against cancer on November 22nd, succumbing to the illness after months spent withering away; and when I wasn’t dealing with these, I practiced my role as a family man, constantly doing whatever I could to make life perfect for my wife and kid.
+Work’s frenetic, with a haphazard project rarely affording me time to think much less work on my daily deliverables; my grandpa lost his battle against cancer on November 22nd, succumbing to the illness after months spent withering away; and when I wasn’t dealing with these, I was a family man, constantly doing what I could to make life perfect for my wife and kid.

 But there’s always more to do, always somewhere to be.
-It’s like we say at my job — good work gets rewarded with more work.
-You’re constantly on the grind, eventually realizing this time you spend being all the right things for all the right people leaves little time, space or energy for you to just do you — for me that meant the #BloggerLife I’d built these past years and the hours of work I usually dedicate to it.
+It’s like we say at my job—good work gets rewarded with more work.
+You’re constantly on the grind, eventually realizing this time you spend being all the right things for all the right people leaves little time, space or energy for you to just do you.
+For me, that’s living the #BloggerLife I’d built these past years and the hours of work I usually dedicate to it.

 With everything going on, blogging just felt impossible.